Low-dimensional solenoidal manifolds: Geometric 3-dimensional solenoids

 \noi {\it Theorem} (\ref{mostow}) implies

-\begin{theorem} If $(\cL^n,\hat{g})$ is a hyperbolic, $n$-dimensional McCord solenoidal manifold with $n\geq3$ then $\cL^n$ is isometric to the solenoid obtained as the inverse limit of an infinite tower of regular coverings of a compact hyperbolic $n$-manifold $(M,g)$, endowed with the canonical metric.
+\begin{theorem} If $(\cL^n,\hat{g})$ is a hyperbolic, $n$-dimensional McCord solenoidal manifold with $n\geq3$ then $\cL^n$ is isometric to the solenoid $(\cL^n,g_{can})$ obtained as the inverse limit of an infinite tower of regular coverings of a compact hyperbolic $n$-manifold $(M,g)$, where the solenoid is endowed with the canonical metric ({\it definition} \ref{canonicalmetric}).